ESMCI/visualCaseGen/docs/compset.rst

    .. image:: assets/stage1_10.png

-Once you've completed the selection of models, physics, and optional modifiers, visualCaseGen will automatically advance to the next primary stage, `Grid`, where you'll select a model resolution compatible with your chosen compset.
+Once you've completed the selection of models, physics, and optional modifiers, visualCaseGen will automatically advance to the next main stage, `Grid`, where you'll select a model resolution compatible with your chosen compset.